-I still endure occasional nights of insomnia or terrible dreams which may bring on waves of pain.
-I find these to be some of the most punishing ordeals a person can endure, since there is little worse than lying awake all night unable to rest.
-The only thing which can make it spiral downward is suffering from back and leg pain at the same time, which of course, I do.
+I formerly endured occasional nights of insomnia or terrible dreams which may bring on waves of pain.
+I found these to be some of the most punishing ordeals a person can endure, since there is little worse than lying awake all night unable to rest.
+The only thing which can make it spiral downward is suffering from back and leg pain at the same time, which of course, I did.

 If you have pain which actually prevents sleep, then it may be wise to revise your symptom management methods.
 Talk to your doctor to learn more about alternative options which may be effective at night, including heat or ice, TENS and massage.
 Try to avoid using pain pills or sleep aids at all and certainly not regularly.

 If insomnia seems to be emotionally-motivated, then always consider that pain experienced in combination may be, as well.